HashimThePassionate/ultimate-mysql-bootcamp/03_inserting,_updating,_and_deleting_data/06_updating_multiple_rows/readme.md

 - Updating multiple rows in a database involves modifying the data of multiple records in a table simultaneously.
 This is typically done using the `UPDATE` statement in SQL, where you can specify conditions to identify the rows to be updated.

-- Here's the basic syntax for updating multiple rows in SQL:
+- Here's the basic syntax for updating multiple rows in SQL:-

 ```sql
 UPDATE your_table_name